What's the difference between screen printing and process color printing?

 Screen printing artwork requires 100% of the specified premixed color (also known as spot color printing) for each screen whereas a 4-color process typically refers to paper printing where the colors are cyan, magenta, yellow, and black (CMYK) to compose the images when viewed together.
-4-color process printing can also be achieved through screen printing when the artwork dictates the need.

 What's the difference between Ceramic and UV ink?

 The main differences between the two are durability, color availability, and curing process.